-This project was supported by the Research Fund Flanders (FWO), project G089319N.
+Acknowledgements.
 The results of this research greatly depended on the data collected by the OMES-monitoring and The Flemish Waterway.
-Many years of intensive data collection and quality assessment of the Scheldt river resulted in a unique and valuable phosphate time series.
+Many years of intensive data collection and quality assessment of the Scheldt River resulted in a unique and valuable phosphate time series.
 We have the utmost respect for their work and are thankful we could apply the dataset for this research.
 We acknowledge Dries Grauwels and Kristin Coorevits for technical assistance.
-We recognise the efforts from the unanimous reviewers for their constructive comments on the work, which improved the quality of the result.
+We recognize the efforts from the anonymous reviewers for their constructive comments on the work, which improved the quality of the result.
 Finally, thanks to the Scheldt for providing this beautiful sediment archive to travel back in time and explore environmental history.